errchh/aws-ai-hackathon-autoops/README.md

 ### AWS Setup

-1. **Enable AWS Bedrock access** for Anthropic Claude models in your AWS account
+1. **Enable AWS Bedrock access** for Amazon Nova Micro model in your AWS account
 2. **Configure AWS credentials** in `.env` file or use AWS CLI/IAM roles
 3. **Ensure proper IAM permissions** for Bedrock model access